dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

 * if you have multiple java files and need to compile, first you need to compile independent class and then dependent.
 But you can pass all classes to compiler, and it would decide on dependency itself.
 You can call `javac -d .
 A.java B.java C.java` - compiler would compile all off them.
 Even simpler solution is `javac -d . *.java`
 * java has `pass-by-value` semantics because in both cases for primitive & reference type you pass actual value (either primitive value or value of memory address for reference type).
 Any variable just contain raw-number, and it's JVM job to interpret this number as either real number int/long/char in case for primitive type, or as memory address on the heap in case of reference type.
 But variable in java would always contain just raw number.
 * `int x = y = 1` is invalid, because initialization happens from left to right, `y` should be declared first.
 Yet this code is fine `int y; int x = y = 1;` because we declared `y` first, so `y=1` just works because `y` was already declared before.
+* `var` is a shortcut, just like `import`, when you use it, under-the-hood JVM just translate your code into full name.
+Because it's shortcut you can write `var var = 1`.
 * variable created from auto-generated code starts from `_` or `$`.
 * literal - something that literally represent fixed value and can't be changed (for example value 5 can't be changed to anything else except integer value 5)
 * formats: